christivl/Rain-UK/README.md

 ## This Project
-This is a personal project, displaying my current skills in the field of data analysis.
+This is a personal project, displaying my current skills in the field of data science.
 It consists of three mini-projects, each in the form of a Jupyter Notebook.